joshuaeckroth/cse230-website/lecture/vectors.markdown

 ## Example 12 - passing a vector by reference to a function

+If we want the function to be able to modify the vector given in a parameter, or we simply want to avoid the cost of copying a large vector, we can use "call-by-reference" in the parameter:

 {% highlight cpp %}
 #include <iostream>
 #include <vector>